eclipse-hono/hono/site/documentation/content/admin-guide/hono-client-configuration.md

 weight = 340
 +++

-The `org.eclipse.hono.client.HonoClient` factory can be used to create specific clients for accessing services implementing one or more of Hono's APIs.
+The `org.eclipse.hono.client.HonoConnection` factory can be used to create AMQP 1.0 connections to Hono's service components.
 <!--more-->

 The factory uses environment variables and/or command line options to configure the connection to the service and the caching of responses to service invocations.
-All variables used for configuring a particular Hono Client factory instance share a common *prefix*.
+All variables used for configuring the connection factory for a particular service share a common *prefix*.
 This way, multiple sets of variables can be used to configure multiple factories for connecting to different service endpoints without interfering with each other.
-For example, the set of variables for configuring the client factory for the Device Registration service may use the common prefix `HONO_REGISTRATION` whereas the set for configuring the factory for the Credentials service may use `HONO_CREDENTIALS`.
+For example, the set of variables for configuring the connection factory for the Device Registration service may use the common prefix `HONO_REGISTRATION` whereas the set for configuring the factory for the Credentials service may use `HONO_CREDENTIALS`.

 ## Connection Properties